Saturdays starting April 4, 2026

 The suede brush is highly recommended to purchase, as brushing the suede before and after dancing keeps your sole in good gripping condition.
 If not cared for, the suede can easily become slick, especially when worn outside, or coming in contact with water. suede brush (links to Very Fine Shoes website)

-where is Move Studio?
+where is Dance Station?